openstack/ironic/doc/source/install/enabling-drivers.rst

 existing nodes.

 .. warning::
-   The default interface implementation has to be configured the same way across all conductors in the cloud, except maybe for a short period of time during an upgrade or configuration update.
+   The default interface implementation must be configured the same way across all conductors in the cloud, except maybe for a short period of time during an upgrade or configuration update.
+Otherwise the default implementation will depend on which conductor handles which node, and this mapping is not predictable or even persistent.

 .. warning::
    These options should be used with care.
 If a hardware type does not